 In general, people with higher disposal income and better paying salaries tend to buy bigger stones.
 This phenomenon can be readily observed in bigger cities (e.g. New York City) where people can afford to spend more on luxury items compared to smaller towns like Nebraska City.

-I also want to highlight the emerging Chinese market for diamond jewelry consumption.
+I also want to highlight the increased consumption of diamond jewelry in the emerging Chinese market.
 Although the majority of marriage proposals don’t involve a diamond ring yet, the trend is definitely catching on.

 1) Shopping online gives you significantly better choices and cut quality.
 On top of that, prices do not come with excessive premiums that brick and mortar stores pass onto you.
 Check out this curated list of vendors I personally recommend.